 #2 Residual / Partial Disability Benefits

-This rider will pay a benefit if you return to work in your occupation, and you experience an income loss of 20% or more compared to your pre-disability income.
+If you have this rider, carriers will pay a benefit based on your loss of income.
 Usually, the amount of disability income you receive is a percentage of your total monthly disability benefit.
-For example, let’s say you return to work and experience a 40% income loss.
+For example, let’s say you experience a 40% income loss because of a partial disability.
 If your monthly disability benefit is $4,000, you will receive $1,600 ($4,000 X 40%).

-#3 Guaranteed Purchase Option
+#3 Guaranteed Insurability Option

-In other words, you can buy more disability insurance as your salary grows (subject to carrier income and coverage limits) with no underwriting?
+In other words, you can buy more disability insurance as your salary grows (subject to carrier income and coverage limits) with no underwriting.

 How great is that?

 You generally can purchase additional coverage every 2 years up to age 55.
-(You do not need to wait 2 years if you had a life change, defined as a marriage the death of a spouse, divorce or birth or adoption of a child; Instead within 3 months of a life change, you may purchase additional coverage.)
+(You do not need to wait 2 years if you had a life change, defined as a marriage the death of a spouse, divorce, or birth or adoption of a child; Instead within 3 months of a life change, you may purchase additional disability coverage.)

 Optional Disability Insurance Riders For Nurses

-After these 3 provisions, you can customize your policy any way you want.
+After these 3 provisions, though, you can customize your policy any way you want.
 There are many disability insurance riders available.

 Like purchasing options in a new car, purchasing riders increases the cost of your policy.

 That doesn’t mean it is a bad thing.
 You just want to make sure it fits your needs.
+Some riders, in my opinion, may not be worth the additional money.
+Moreover, some might be.
+It depends on your needs and situation

 • Retroactive injury benefit